eternity336/PalworldServerMonitor/README.md

 - Monitor RAM usage
 - Monitor CPU usage [Currently this may appear off if you are using a container.
 Cause in my environment I am getting the host details.]
 - Xfeed for palworld
-- Shows quick status message onto when you run commands from the interface.
+- Shows quick status message up top when you run commands from the interface.

 ---